 Dark Mode is becoming increasingly popular as people are looking to be more environmentally friendly.
 But what exactly is Dark Mode?
-And is it really better for the environment?
+But is dark mode environmentally friendly?

 Dark Mode is a feature that can be found in many software applications, such as iOS and Android.
 This mode allows the user to change the overall colour scheme of their phone or laptop from light to dark, making it easier on your eyes if you use your device at night.